area9innovation/fast/readme.md

 - export checking

-- Move FSizeOf, FFunctionPointer, FTypeAnnotation out of FExp as sent to backends.
+- Move FFunctionPointer, FTypeAnnotation out of FExp as sent to backends.
   Or at least have a central place to "instantiate" or optimize them out.
   Do the same with types, so we simplify what each backend has to handle.